Facebook Ad Limits: How to Manage Your 2021 Campaigns

 Facebook has created a 4-tier strategy to limit active or in review ads based on the highest spending month in the past 12 months.
-Meaning, the higher your budget the more ads you’ll be able to run.
+This means that if you were wondering how to increase your Facebook ad limits, the higher your budget the more ads you’ll be able to run.

 Here’s the Facebook ad limits breakdown:

 - 250 ads = up to $100,000

 - 5,000 ads = $1M – $10M

 - 20,000 ads = more than $10M

 How do I check my ad account limit?

 Advertisers can view their current spend in the ad limits per page tool in the Business Manager menu.